Prof Sue Fleetwood-Walker

 - Dr Christian Kirsten (Cancer Center, Kristiansand, Norway) and Dr Martin Michaelis (Preclinical Drug Discovery and Development, Merck KGaA, Darmstadt, Germany).
 The role of growth factor receptors in pain.

 The University of Edinburgh:

 - Dr Rory Mitchell (CBDS).
 Mechanisms of pain and analgesia.
 Drug discovery – novel analgesics for neuropathic pain.

-- Dr Don Mahad (Centre for Clinical Brain Sciences) and Dr Graham Campbell (CDBS).
+- Dr Don Mahad (Centre for Clinical Brain Sciences).
 Role of Role of mitochondria function in pain/fatigue models of multiple sclerosis.